MohaSalem/MohaSalem/README.md

 <div align="center">

-  **I am currently working as a Software Engineer at Playtech!
+  **I am currently working as a Software Engineer!
     Also as a Mobile Developer, developing and supporting THE END llc.
 Android and iOS mobile application.**

 </div>